Pretend

 To delete an arc point, select it and hit the Delete key.
 If no points are selected, the Arc clip itself is deleted.

 In the Inspector you can change arc point types, add a description and change the intensity.
+You can also reorder the points by dragging the arc point area up or down.
 Arc points reflect what you have added or deleted in the Arc clip's curve in the timeline.
 In the General section, you can name the Arc and describe the main conflict, goal and barrier.

 - Item Type The type of the selected item appears preceded by its icon.